What is sentiment analysis?

 - Analyze the reviews or the feedback provided by the customer and compare it with the competition to understand where you lag.

-- Respond quickly and with strategic decisions to address the issues faced by customers while using your products or services.
+- Being able to quickly address the issues faced by customers while using your products or services.

 - You can use sentiment analysis to understand the mood of the employees through workforce surveys and address their concerns offering a feeling that their voice is heard and valued.